* Dollar rises vs yen, franc, euro and Aussie

-The euro was knocked back by reports the European Commission has rejected Italy's 2019 budget, saying it flouted a previous commitment to lower the country's deficit.
-The single currency slid 0.7 percent versus the dollar to its lowest since June 2017 at $1.124.
+The euro was knocked back by concerns about Rome's tussle with the European Commission over its 2019 budget and weakness in Italy's banking sector.
+The single currency slid 0.7 percent versus the dollar to its lowest since June 2017 at $1.124. .

 The European Union, which has given Rome until Tuesday to present a revised version of the budget, also cut its forecasts for Italian growth last week.

-"A strong U.S. economy versus a weakening eurozone economy will trigger further euro-selling pressure while the dollar will be supported going into year end," said Bernd Berg, Global Macro and FX Strategist at Woodman Asset Management AG.
+"A strong U.S. economy versus a weakening eurozone economy will trigger further euro-selling pressure.
+The dollar will be supported going into year end," said Bernd Berg, Global Macro and FX Strategist at Woodman Asset Management AG.

-The British pound on Monday fell 1 percent and slumped to $1.2841 as doubts grew over UK Prime Minister Theresa May's ability to get the backing of the EU and her own party for any Brexit deal.
+The British pound on Monday fell more than 1 percent to $1.2827 as doubts grew over Prime Minister Theresa May's ability to get the backing of the EU and her own party for any Brexit deal.

 With less than five months before Britain is due to leave the EU on March 29, negotiations are still stuck over how to prevent a return to a hard border between British-ruled Northern Ireland and EU member Ireland.